-Brian Kidd is the Chief of the Securities and Financial Fraud (SFF) Unit, which is part of the U.S. Department of Justice’s Fraud Section.
+Brian has twice received the Assistant Attorney General’s Exceptional Service Award.
 Brian received his B.A. in Political Science from the University of California at Santa Cruz, and his J.D. from Benjamin N. Cardozo School of Law, magna cum laude.
 After working in private practice, Brian clerked for the Hon.
-Aida M. Delgado-Colon, United States District Court Judge for the District of Puerto Rico and in 2009, became a criminal Assistant United States Attorney in the same district, where he primarily prosecuted violent gangs and international drug trafficking cases.
-Brian joined the Criminal Division in 2012, serving for three years as a Trial Attorney in the Public Integrity Section in Washington, D.C., where he successfully prosecuted numerous corrupt government officials.
-In 2015, Brian joined the Fraud Section.
-As a member of, and later a supervisor in, the SFF Unit, among other successful matters, Brian led a number of successful prosecutions, including the investigation and prosecution of Takata Corporation.
+Aida M. Delgado-Colon, United States District Court Judge for the District of Puerto Rico and, in 2009, became a criminal Assistant United States Attorney in the same district.
+As an AUSA in Puerto Rico, Brian primarily prosecuted violent crimes, international drug trafficking crimes, and organized crime and RICO offenses.
+Brian joined the Criminal Division in 2012, serving for three years as a Trial Attorney in the Public Integrity Section in Washington, D.C., where he successfully prosecuted numerous government officials, including sixteen police officers for various crimes, including RICO, robbery, and extortion.
+In 2015, Brian joined the Fraud Section as a member of the Market Integrity and Major Frauds Unit, then known as the Securities and Financial Fraud Unit.

 Charu Chandrasekhar is an Assistant Regional Director in the SEC’s Division of Enforcement and leads the Division’s Retail Strategy Task Force, which develops data-driven, targeted initiatives to identify large-scale misconduct impacting retail investors.
 Ms. Chandrasekhar previously was a Senior Advisor and Senior Counsel in the Division of Enforcement’s Market Abuse Unit, where she worked on numerous insider trading cases involving corporate insiders, broker dealers, and hedge funds; multiple matters involving violations of the federal securities laws by exchanges, dark pools and other trading venues, including the Commission’s largest settlement against a dark pool and one of the Commission’s largest stock exchange settlements, and several cyber investigations.
 Ms. Chandrasekhar joined the SEC after working as a litigator at a law firm in New York and serving as a law clerk to the Honorable Sonia Sotomayor on the U.S. Court of Appeals for the Second Circuit.
 Ms. Chandrasekhar received her J.D. from Harvard Law School and her B.A. from Yale University.

-Christopher Cestaro is an Assistant Chief in the Foreign Corrupt Practices Act (FCPA) Unit within the U.S. Department of Justice, Criminal Division, Fraud Section, where he supervises investigations of multinational corporations and individuals for violations of the FCPA and related criminal statutes.
-Chris has worked in the FCPA Unit since 2014.
+Christopher Cestaro is the Chief of the Foreign Corrupt Practices Act (FCPA) Unit within the U.S. Department of Justice, Criminal Division, Fraud Section, which is responsible for all FCPA investigations and prosecutions initiated and charged by the Department.
+Between January 2017 and July 2019, Chris served as an Assistant Chief in the FCPA Unit, and Chris served as a trial attorney in the FCPA Unit from 2014 through January 2017.
 Prior to joining the FCPA Unit, Chris worked as a Trial Attorney in the Fraud Section’s Health Care Fraud Unit, where he prosecuted Medicare fraud cases.
-Before becoming a prosecutor, Chris worked at an international law firm and as a compliance counsel at a multinational corporation, where he conducted internal investigations in numerous jurisdictions around the world.
+Before becoming a prosecutor, Chris worked at an international law firm and as a compliance counsel at a multinational corporation.
 Chris graduated from the University of Richmond and the University of Virginia School of Law.